XiaomiFirmwareUpdater/miui-updates-tracker/README.md

 [![Patreon](https://img.shields.io/badge/Patreon-Donate-red.svg)](https://www.patreon.com/XiaomiFirmwareUpdater)
 [![PayPal](https://img.shields.io/badge/PayPal-Donate-blue.svg)](https://www.paypal.me/yshalsager)

-A Script that automatically track Xiaomi MIUI ROM releases and send messages to telegram and discord channels to notify users!
+A Script that automatically track Xiaomi MIUI ROM releases and send messages to telegram, discord, twitter and other platforms to notify users!

-- It supports all devices.
-- Both Global and China ROMs are supported.
-- Script runs automatically every 6h!

 ## Public YAML and RSS
-Starting from V2.2 the script will push YAML and XML files for each device, in addition to the all-in-one file that was already available.
+Starting from V3 the script provides an all-in-one YAML file, along with RSS XML feeds for each device.

 _These files can be used for whatever project, just give the proper credits to @XiaomiFirmwareUpdater project_

-Files are separated by branch: Stable Recovery - Stable Fastboot - Weekly Recovery - Weekly Fastboot

 RSS files are available [here](https://github.com/XiaomiFirmwareUpdater/miui-updates-tracker/tree/master/rss), Just open any xml file in raw view, copy the link, add to your RSS feed and enjoy :D